-Meyer’s Multimedia Learning theory suggests we can design multimedia materials to best affect by adhering to 12 principles:
+Meyer’s Multimedia Learning theory suggests we can design multimedia materials to best effect by adhering to 12 principles:

 - Coherence Principle – exclude extraneous words, pictures and sounds.

 - Signalling Principle – include cues that highlight the organisation of the essential material